Niche: Premium segment online electronics store.

 Attempt #5: Learning how to write CTA

-The traffic quality was already quite good (as we thought) after the previous attempt, and this time we blamed it against the quality of the advertisements themselves. we've provided a small change.
+The traffic quality was already quite good (as we thought) after the previous attempt, and this time we blamed it on the quality of the advertisements themselves.
+Therefore, we implemented a small change.
 The ads started to look like this:

-Attempt #6.
-Delusions are forever.
+Attempt #6: Delusions are forever

 However, such calculations are not quite correct due to the small number of transactions.
-We’ve received ROI 191% only from the E-commerce income.
-As you can see, delusions can ruin your business, and the presented above analysis of contextual advertising case study perfectly demonstrates how it all goes.
+The ROI of 191% was only from the e-commerce income.
+As you can see, delusions can ruin your business, and the analysis presented above on contextual advertising perfectly demonstrates how it all goes.